-Andreas G. OrphanidesProfessor Andreas G. Orphanides was born in 1955, comes from Lapithos, is a University Professor and a former University Rector.
+Andreas G. OrphanidesProfessor Andreas G. Orphanides, comes from Lapithos, is a University Professor and a former University Rector.
 He is currently Professor of History, Archaeology and Anthropology at European University Cyprus.
 He served and taught at universities and at other higher education institutions in the USA, Greece and Cyprus.
 He originally graduated from the School of Philosophy -- History and Archaeology -- of the University of Athens.
 He then pursued graduate studies at the State University of New York at Albany (USA), where he received a Master of Arts (M.A.) degree in Archaeology and a Doctor of Philosophy (Ph.D.) degree in Anthropology-Archaeology.
 He also pursued postgraduate studies in Open and Distance Learning at Hellenic Open University.
-He was honoured with an Honorary Doctorate (Doctor Honoris Causa) by ‘Ovidius’ University of Costantza, Romania in 2012, and in 2014 he was honoured with the "Gold Medal" of the Ministry of Education and Science of the Republic of Armenia “for his contribution to the modernization of higher education in Europe in general and in Armenia particular”.
+He was honoured with an Honorary Doctorate (Doctor Honoris Causa) by ‘Ovidius’ University of Costantza, Romania in 2012, and in 2014 he was honoured with the "Gold Medal" of the Ministry of Education and Science of the Republic of Armenia “for his contribution to the modernization of higher education in Europe in general and in Armenia particular”, and in 2016 he was honoured by the Conference of Higher Education Institutions (KRZaSP).

 He served as President (and formerly Vice President) of the European Association of Institutions in Higher Education (EURASHE) based in Brussels, as well as President and Vice President of the European Register of Quality Assurance (EQAR), which is the supreme body in Europe that evaluates the QA/Accreditation agencies of higher education in Europe.
 He participated for many years in the BFUG (Bologna Process).
 He played a key role as a member of E4 Group in the development and implementation of quality assurance in higher education in Europe and in drafting the European Standards and Guidelines for Quality Assurance (ESG).